Francesco149/flake/README.md

 from the main machine, edit `flake.nix` and `machines/mymachine/configuration.nix`

+check the bottom of `/etc/nixos/configuration.nix` on the target machines and copy the stateVersion line to your `configuration.nix`

 now you can remotely build the target machine (see for example `build-streampc.sh`)

 # setting up a new machine